syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 $("#diagram").ejDiagram({
     width: "100%",
     height: "700px",
-    //use layout to auto-arrange nodes on the diagram page
+    //Uses layout to auto-arrange nodes on the Diagram page
     layout: {
         type: "radialtree",
         horizontalSpacing: 30,
         verticalSpacing: 30
     },
-    //set the default properties of the nodes
+    //Sets the default properties of the nodes
     defaultSettings: {
         node: {
             width: 50,